Automattic/vip-cli/docs/SETUP.md

 ### NPM packages

 Dependencies generally should be updated by merging [pull requests from dependabot](https://github.com/Automattic/vip-cli/pulls/app%2Fdependabot).
 However, great care should be taken before merging as updating dependencies can cause fatal errors with the `vip-cli` application, or make it unstable or misbehave.
-There can also be effects to the deployment process.
+There can also be effects to the release process.
 This can happen silently.

 ### Upgrading Node Version